Love Story (1970 film): Development

 Erich Segal was an academic who had branched into screenwriting with films such as Yellow Submarine and The Games.
 He wanted to do a "story out of a 1940s movie" updated to the present day, "based on what I have observed among my students, living as I do right on campus.
 It deals with today’s personal commitment of one to one and the quest for a permanent relationship which begins much younger than it used to.
 The old, mindless football game dating is gone.
 The question of sexual morality is irrelevant, but there is much less ‘swinging’ among young people now than in the old days.”

-The movie was originally written as a screenplay but Erich Segal was unable to sell it.
+The movie was originally written as a screenplay (based in part on Erich Segal's own experience), but Segal was unable to sell it.
 Howard Minsky, who was head of the motion picture division on the east coast for the William Morris Agency, who represented Segal, believed in the project.
 According to Arthur Hiller, "He gave up his job and made an arrangement with Erich Segal because he had such faith in that project.
 He mothered it all the way through.
 If it hadn't been for him, it would never have been a film."

-Minksy says he had Segal rewrite the script seven times.
+Minsky says he had Segal rewrite the script seven times.
 The changes included altering the female lead from being Jewish to Italian-American, deleting the character of the girl's mother, and minimizing swearing and nudity.

 The script was read by Ali MacGraw, who wanted to make it.
 She had just made Goodbye Columbus for Paramount Pictures, then under Robert Evans.
 Paramount had signed MacGraw to a three-picture deal and agreed to make the film as a vehicle for MacGraw.
 In May 1969, Evans announced that he wanted a "sensitive young actor" like Beau Bridges or Jon Voight for the lead and Larry Peerce, who had made Goodbye Columbus, would direct.
 Evans later said Peerce took the job because he "desperately needed a gig" but the director was always unhappy working on the project and pulled out after a month.
 He was replaced by Anthony Harvey, who had made The Lion in Winter, but Harvey quit the project after collaborating with Segal.
 Eventually Arthur Hiller, who was making two films at Paramount (The Out-of-Towners and Plaza Suite) agreed to direct.

 In September 1969 it was announced Hiller would direct and that Harper and Row would publish a novelized version of the script in February of the following year.
 According to Evans, Paramount had suggested Segal adapt the screenplay into a novel to help promote the film.
 Minsky says he was the one who suggested this.
 Peter Bart, then an executive at Paramount, claims he suggested it.
 Segal says that he wrote the novel at the same time as the screenplay with considerable input from Gene Young of Harpers who was editor.
 The book was published in time for Valentine's Day in 1970, and became a best seller.